susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ![Advance Day 13][D13.2]
 #### My quote of the day: If we knew what is3 already there, there will be no need for research.
 ![research][D13.3]

+## Day 14 - D7 #60daysofudacity : Wednesday, December 16, 2020

+ 1. I continued with lesson 3 Linear Regression(3.7-3.8)
+ 2. My quote of the day: “Life shrinks or expands in proportion with one’s courage.” — Anaïs Nin (It is a phrase that I really liked)

+Today I want to motivate @Frida @Avinash Kumar @Gabriela Urquieta  @LauraT @Mina Terlecka @hilsia.udacity @Richard @Aarthi Alagammai @Viena Baca to continue with great enthusiasm in this learning challenge :corazón_púrpura:

+#### My progress Day 14 - D7 #60daysofudacity
+![Advance Day 13][D14.1]
+![Advance Day 13][D14.2]
+#### My quote of the day:  “Life shrinks or expands in proportion with one’s courage.” — Anaïs Nin
+![research][D14.3]